dollonhaider/LoginSystem/readme.md

 ##Project Description

-There is two api in this system.One is register api and another one is login api.
+I had build this project using IntelliJ.There is two api in this system.One is register api and another one is login api.

 Register Api - To do regitration you need to put a valid email address and password.If anyone put invalid email
 	 address it will generate error message.

 Login Api - To do login you need to put a registered email address and password.If it didn't match with the database
 	    it will show error message.If it matches it will show a success message.

 ## Getting Started